UPDATED: JULY 05, 2023 | 3 MIN READ

 What is a good out-of-pocket maximum?

 This will vary based on your unique circumstances.
 The average out-of-pocket maximum for individuals with plans through their employers is around $4,039.
 The specifics of your plan will factor into the ultimate max.
-Still, a federal limit of out-of-pocket maximum currently rests at $8,700 for individuals and $17,400 for families.
+Still, a federal out-of-pocket maximum limit currently rests at $8,700 for individuals and $17,400 for families.

 What is the difference between a copay and a deductible?